 Values / range Valid rule name.
 For reference, valid rule names can be found in InventorySettings.xml by searching for the Id attribute of the RecognitionRule XML element.
 Default value There is no default.
 You must specify a rule name as a value.
 When neither of IncludeLocalScriptRule or ExcludeLocalScriptRule is specified, the default is to execute all the scripts in InventorySettings.xml (assuming PerformLocalScripting is true).
 Example values OracleCPURule This rule controls the collection of Oracle hardware inventory.
 OracleRule This rule controls the collection of Oracle Database inventory.

-ΤοοΙ ndtrack Example -o IncludeLocalScriptRule="OracleCPURule" To include more than one rule, use a comma-delimited list: To include more than one rule, use a comma-delimited list. -o IncludeLocalScriptRule="OracleCPURule,AdditionalRule"
+Tool ndtrack Example -o IncludeLocalScriptRule="OracleCPURule" To include more than one rule, use a comma-delimited list: -o IncludeLocalScriptRule="OracleCPURule, AdditionalRule"